 top of page

-Proactive Aging - Fitness and Health Assessment at ActiveHealth Lab by Sports Singapore
+Health Assessments at ActiveHealth Lab by Sports Singapore

 One of the thoughts I often have is this "If I can prevent it, why not?".
 Also, if I can create more possibilities and options for myself, why not?
-If our intrinsic capacity and functional abilities will decline, how can we delay that?
+If our intrinsic capacity and functional abilities can decline over time, how can we delay and even reverse that?

 In my rabbit trail of ageing better, I attended "Forever Young: Aging with Success" by API Care and Counselling in July this year.
 In the workshop, I met Alice, who is a senior and was super enthusiastic in sharing about the Active Health initiative by Sports Singapore.